Infonioknight/v2x-application/README.md

 This starts the application on a server which you can access by downloading the 'expo go' app on android and scanning the QR code (no release build as of now sorry)

 Contains authentication using firebase auth.
 Further ensures security by requiring vehicle number to access data from the firebase 'Realtime Database'.
 Also consists of a map to show the current (last updated) location of the vehicle.

+## New Code:

+### There is a lot of new code, and new functionality added to the project such as:
+  - Curvature alerts
+  - Junction alerts
+  - Toll both management

+### Many of the legacy code has been changed too, especially with how the MQTT broker interacts with the script.
+These folders also contain new and modified files:
+  - MQTT single-vehicle data
+  - MQTT multiple vehicle data

+### Apart from these, the GUI code (for the new functionality such as traffic lane management, toll, junction etc.) has been included:
+  - GUI

+### Finally, the hardware Arduino code has also been added:
+  - Hardware Arduino code